se0ye0ng/SLiYME-Evaluation_Metric/README.md

-# S:LiYME: Scores for Lyrics in Rhyme
+# S-LiYME: Scores for Lyrics in Rhyme
 Official Repository for SLiYME Project @DL&amp;NLP
 ---
 ## Introduction